juanrgon/graphql-ruby-dataloaders-demo/README.md

 ruby --version
 ```

-I recommend using [rbenv](https://github.com/rbenv/rbenv) to install rbenv if you don't:
+If you don't have it installed, I recommend using [rbenv](https://github.com/rbenv/rbenv):

 ```sh
 brew install rbenv